-Macquarie Telecom Group Limited and its wholly owned Australian controlled entities have implemented the tax consolidation legislation with effect from 1 July 2002.
-The head entity, Macquarie Telecom Group Limited, and the controlled entities in the tax consolidated group, account for their own current and deferred tax amounts.
+Macquarie Technology Group Limited and its wholly owned Australian controlled entities have implemented the tax consolidation legislation with effect from 1 July 2002.
+The head entity, Macquarie Technology Group Limited, and the controlled entities in the tax consolidated group, account for their own current and deferred tax amounts.
 These tax amounts are measured as if each entity in the tax consolidated group continues to be a stand-alone taxpayer in its own right.
 In addition to its own current and deferred tax amounts, the head entity also recognises the current tax liabilities or assets and the deferred tax assets arising from unused tax losses and unused tax credits assumed from controlled entities in the tax consolidated group.
-Assets and liabilities arising under tax funding agreements with the tax consolidated entities are recognised as a contribution to (or distribution from) wholly owned tax consolidated entities.
+Assets and liabilities arising under tax funding agreements with the tax consolidated entities are recognised as amounts receivable from or payable to other entities in the Group.
+Any differences between the amounts assumed and amounts receivable or payable under the tax funding agreement are recognised as a contribution to (or distribution from) wholly owned tax consolidated entities.